-The Massachusetts General Hospital Fellowship in Clinical Informatics is based in the Department of Pathology and enjoys strong collaborations with the Pathology Department at the Brigham and Women's Hospital and across the Partners Healthcare System.
+The Massachusetts General Hospital Fellowship in Clinical Informatics is based in the Department of Pathology and enjoys strong collaborations with the Pathology Department at the Brigham and Women's Hospital and across the Mass General Brigham System.
 It is an ACGME Clinical Informatics program certified by the American Board of Pathology in 2016.

-The program began in 2008 as the Partners Healthcare System's Integrated Program in Pathology Informatics, a collaboration of the Pathology Departments of the Massachusetts General Hospital, the Brigham and Women's Hospital and the North Shore Medical Center.
+The program began in 2008 as the Mass General Brigham System's Integrated Program in Pathology Informatics, a collaboration of the Pathology Departments of the Massachusetts General Hospital, the Brigham and Women's Hospital and the North Shore Medical Center.
 Since 2009, it has graduated 17 fellows, the great majority of which are running pathology and molecular informatics programs across the country.

 The Massachusetts General Hospital Fellowship in Clinical Informatics trains physicians to become leaders in clinical informatics, clinically relevant bioinformatics and imaging.
 Our educational philosophy considers informatics a natural part of medical practice and central to medicine's future, and our program's architecture provides exposure to multiple, independent faculty, a wide variety of clinical operations, research consistent with long term career goals, formal courses and seminars, and a level of responsibility appropriate to experience and skill.
 It works closely with the Brigham and Women's Based Partners Clinical Informatics and Innovation Fellowship, and a variety of educational resources in the Boston area, to create the best possible educational experience to our fellows.